Rafael Amaya

 José Rafael Amaya Núñez (born 28 February 1977) is a Mexican actor, born in Hermosillo, Mexico.
 He is best known for his character Aurelio Casillas in the Telemundo series El Señor de los Cielos.

 Biography

-Amaya was born in Hermosillo, Mexico, but when he was five years old, his family moved to Tecate, Baja California where he grew up.
+Rafael Amaya was born in Hermosillo, Mexico, but when he was five years old, his family moved to Tecate, Baja California where he grew up.
 In his adolescence, he took theater and music classes.
 Upon entering college, he moved to San Diego, California to study but left school before graduating.
 After leaving college, he returned to Mexico to try his luck with a music group, the Palapa Band, which did not prosper.
 Amaya decided to enroll in the Centro de Educación Artística of Televisa, attempting to enter the world of music with another group, Garibaldi, with which he recorded two albums.